Facebook fundraising makes it easy for users to show their support of your mission with a quick donation.

 Anyone who knows me knows how much I love the $5 Friday fundraiser!

-This strategy focuses on a small solvable problem that’s well defined and invites people to make an impact by giving just five dollars.
+This strategy focuses on a small solvable problem that’s well defined and invites people to make an impact by giving just $5.
 It’s a great way to raise money, raise awareness, and gain new supporters.
 And it lends itself beautifully to Facebook fundraising.

 Here’s what you do: